Health-Informatics-UoN/carrot-docs/public/docs/MappingPipeline/API.md

 We have implemented enpoints for following 16 tables of co-connect DB.

 1. mapping_scanreport table
-    * **http://localhost:8080/api/scanreports/** All scan reports in a mapping_scanreport table
+    * **http://localhost:8080/api/scanreports/** All scan reports in a mapping_scanreport table.
+For this endpoint, making a put request allows to accept a json array that is beneficial in its own right with a single call to an api endpoint.
     * **http://localhost:8080/api/scanreports/31/** A record in a mapping_scanreport table with id=31

 2. mapping_scanreporttable table
-    * **http://localhost:8080/api/scanreporttables/** All scan report tables in a mapping_scanreporttables table
+    * **http://localhost:8080/api/scanreporttables/** All scan report tables in a mapping_scanreporttables table.
+For this endpoint, making a put request allows to accept a json array that is beneficial in its own right with a single call to an api endpoint.
     * **http://localhost:8080/api/scanreporttables/1** A record in a mapping_scanreportables table with id=1
 	* **http://localhost:8080/api/scanreporttablesfilter/?scan_report=1&name=Freezer.csv** This will return a record that has a "scan_report=1" and "name=Freezer.csv"

 3. mapping_scanreportfield table
-    * **http://localhost:8080/api/scanreportfields/** All scan report fields in a mapping_scanreportfield table
+    * **http://localhost:8080/api/scanreportfields/** All scan report fields in a mapping_scanreportfield table.
+For this endpoint, making a put request allows to accept a json array that is beneficial in its own right with a single call to an api endpoint.
     * **http://localhost:8080/api/scanreportfields/4638/** A record in a mapping_scanreportfields with id=4638
     * **http://localhost:8080/api/scanreportfieldsfilter/?scan_report_table=419&name=altered_conscious_state** This will return a record from a mapping_scanreportfield table with "scan_report_table=419" and "name=altered_conscious_state"
     *  **http://localhost:8080/api/scanreportfieldsfilter/?scan_report_table=419** This will return all records from a mapping_scanreportfield table with "scan_report_table=419"

 4. mapping_scanreportvalue table
-    * **http://localhost:8080/api/scanreportvalues/** All scan report values in a mapping_scanreportvalues
+    * **http://localhost:8080/api/scanreportvalues/** All scan report values in a mapping_scanreportvalues.
+For this endpoint, making a put request allows to accept a json array that is beneficial in its own right with a single call to an api endpoint.
     * **http://localhost:8080/api/scanreportvalues/2/** A record in a mapping_scanreportvalues with id=2
     * **http://localhost:8080/api/scanreportvaluesfilter/?scan_report_field=222&value=Surgery** This will return a record from a mapping_scanreportvalue table with "scan_report_field=222" and "value=surgery"
     * **http://localhost:8080/api/scanreportvaluesfilter/?scan_report_field=222** This will return all records from a mapping_scanreportvalue table with "scan_report_field=222"

 5. mapping_scanreportconcept table
-    * **http://localhost:8080/api/scanreportconcepts/** All scan report concepts in a mapping_scanreportconcepts
+    * **http://localhost:8080/api/scanreportconcepts/** All scan report concepts in a mapping_scanreportconcepts.
+For this endpoint, making a put request allows to accept a json array that is beneficial in its own right with a single call to an api endpoint.
     * **http://localhost:8080/api/scanreportconcepts/2/** A record in a mapping_scanreportconcepts with id=2

 6. mapping table